confluentinc/cli-plugins/confluent-flink-quickstart/README.md

 options:
-  -h, --help            show this help message and exit --name NAME           The name for your Flink compute pool --units {5,10}        The number of Confluent Flink Units --env ENV             The environment name
+  -h, --help            show this help message and exit --name NAME           The name for your Flink compute pool
+                        and the prefix of a Kafka cluster name if one is created --max-cfu {5,10}      The number of Confluent Flink Units --environment         The environment id
   --region {us-east-1,us-east-2,eu-central-1,eu-west-1}
                         Cloud region defaults to us-east-1 --cloud {aws}         Cloud defaults to aws